-Plan Provision / Issue Point No Submitter Support / Oppose Summary of Decision Requested Reason / Comment Recommendation Reason for Recommendation environments and growth in locations close to employment, that are well serviced with public transport (existing or planned) and where there is high demand for housing and business land relative to other areas.
-The proposed FDAs in comparison to alternative locations have not been assessed against these criteria - the s32 assessment is silent on such assessment.
-The NPS-UD requires a consideration of the advantages and disadvantages of alternative spatial scenarios for the achieving the NPS-UD (s 3.14 (b)).
-Change 1 has not undertaken any such work, simply relying on the planning and infrastructure work undertaken when the PIB was first introduced 13 years ago. direction alongside the policies contained in Chapter 6.
-We therefore reject submissions that perceive there to be a fixed and non-contestable rural/urban boundary.
-We also consider that the responsibilities under section 32 have been discharged with an assessment that has an appropriate level of detail.
-The Proposed Change gives effect to the NPS-UD in part and to the extent that is reasonably practicable.
-Any changes necessary to implement other aspects of the NPS-UD will be addressed through future processes, including the full review of the CRPS.
-3.04 Housing Demand, Sufficiency and Flexibility PCCH6- 35.9 Pinedale Enterprises Ltd & Kintyre Pacific Holdings Ltd Oppose Amend Proposed Change 1 to provide a more flexible and responsive urban growth management approach, including enabling consideration of plan changes which are outside the Map A FDAs, priority greenfield and existing urban areas, but are consistent with the NPS-UD (including but not limited to amendments to Policy 6.3.11 Monitoring and Review).
-The Submitters own the vast majority (77ha) of a 98ha block of rural land north of Rolleston township which is ideally suited for industrial development.
-The Submitters do not consider the approach taken is sound planning in the Greater Christchurch context, because Selwyn and Waimakariri District Plans are under review now / to be notified in March 2021, and changes to the RPS policy framework are required now to enable these reviews to respond to and implement the NPS-UD.
-The Submitters consider that the Proposed Change does not give effect to the NPS-UD in a number of fundamental ways, and in this respect cannot be supported in its current form [for the reasons set out in the submission in relation to sufficient development capacity, fixed non contestable rural/urban boundary, well functioning urban environments, FDAs - different spatial scenarios, Our Space, Future Development Areas, Business Capacity Assessment, Section 32 Assessment, and RMA].
-Reject The Change responds to an identified shortfall in development capacity as required by clause 3.7 of the NPS-UD so that the councils can give effect to Policy 2 of the NPS-UD.
+Plan Provision / Issue Point No Submitter Support / Oppose Summary of Decision Requested Reason / Comment Recommendation Reason for Recommendation Sufficiency and Flexibility Pacific Holdings Ltd growth management approach, including enabling consideration of plan changes which are outside the Map A FDAs, priority greenfield and existing urban areas, but are consistent with the NPS-UD (including but not limited to amendments to Policy 6.3.11 Monitoring and Review). is sound planning in the Greater Christchurch context, because Selwyn and Waimakariri District Plans are under review now / to be notified in March 2021, and changes to the RPS policy framework are required now to enable these reviews to respond to and implement the NPS-UD.
+The Submitters consider that the Proposed Change does not give effect to the NPS-UD in a number of fundamental ways, and in this respect cannot be supported in its current form [for the reasons set out in the submission in relation to sufficient development capacity, fixed non contestable rural/urban boundary, well functioning urban environments, FDAs - different spatial scenarios, Our Space, Future Development Areas, Business Capacity Assessment, Section 32 Assessment, and RMA]. of the NPS-UD.
 The change enables additional development capacity in new future development areas identified on Map A in Rolleston, Rangiora and Kaiapoi.
 It provides Selwyn and Waimakariri Councils the flexibility to consider rezoning land to meet medium term housing demands as part of their district planning processes.
-The identification of areas within the existing Projected Infrastructure Boundary will contribute to wellfunctioning urban environments in accordance with Policy 1 of the NPS-UD.
+The identification of areas within the existing Projected Infrastructure Boundary will contribute to well- functioning urban environments in accordance with Policy 1 of the NPS-UD.
 We are satisfied that sufficient development capacity is enabled through the identified Future Development Areas as part of the Proposed Change.
-We are cognisant of the functions of regional councils under section 30 (ba) and (gb) of the RMA that necessitate a policy approach
+We are cognisant of the functions of regional councils under section 30 (ba) and (gb) of the RMA that necessitate a policy approach that strikes a balance between the need to enable development is appropriately integrated with the efficient and effective provision of infrastructure.
+Chapter 6 provides important planning certainty to landowners, developers and the wider community regarding future urban growth in Greater Christchurch.
+We consider this remains a key aspect of strategic planning in the sub-region and enables infrastructure providers to efficiently and effectively plan and programme infrastructure investment.
+The Proposed Change gives effect to the NPS-UD in part and to the extent that is reasonably practicable.
+Environment Canterbury is however currently formulating criteria (in response to the